Overview

 Qualitative and quantitative research, designing research projects, ethical issues, survey methods, quantitative data analysis, statistics, types of data, data presentation, critical appraisal, research frameworks, comparison of methodologies.

-AVME785 is a 30 point postgraduate level research methods paper, designed for health professionals and delivered by distance teaching.
-The total amount of work (contact and study hours) associated with the paper is 300 hours, or between 16 – 20 hours a week on average.
+AVME785 is a 30-point postgraduate-level research methods paper delivered by distance teaching, with no requirement to attend on-campus teaching blocks.
+The paper's focus is generic, making it suitable for anyone pursuing a postgraduate qualification in health sciences or related disciplines.
+The total work (contact and study) hours for the paper are 300 hours, or approximately 16–20 hours per week on average.
 It is designed flexibly to ensure a minimum standard is met by all students, while offering extension study for those already more familiar with the topic.

 If you have not already done so, please contact the department for course advice before selecting your programme, oamu@otago.ac.nz